cartalyst/cart/docs/usage/conditions.md

 # Conditions

-The Cart package utilizes Cartalyst's Conditions package to manage item and cart based conditions.
+The Cart package utilizes the Cartalyst Conditions package to manage item and cart based conditions.

-The cart has a default set for three types of conditions, discount, tax and other conditions.
+The Cart has a default set of three condition types: `discount`, `tax` and `other` conditions.

 ## Apply Conditions {#apply-conditions}